caseyscarborough/grails-merge-config/README.md

 compile ":merge-config:0.1.1"
 ```

-> Note: This plugin has not made its way into the central Grails repository yet, but will soon.
-Until then, you can download the source of this plugin and run `grails maven-install` from the root of the repository to install it locally.

 Then in your application, navigate to the `configuration/index` controller action (the URI should be `/your-application-name/configuration`) to see the Configuration Management page.

 ### Schema Creation